icon-project/icon-service/docs/governance_score_api.md

 ## removeDeployer

-* Removes an address from the deployer list that has the authority to register any SCORE.
+* Removes an address from the deployer list.
-* The address removed from the deployer list cannot do registering afterward.
+* The address removed from the deployer list cannot register SCORE afterward.
-* This function can be invoked only by either Governance SCORE owner or deployer himself.
+* This function can be invoked only by either Governance SCORE owner or the deployer herself.

 ### Parameters